Maybe I’m clever, or maybe I’m just lazy.

 The Most Common Mistake People Make with Their FAQ Section

-You shouldn’t write FAQs to fill space on your website.
-Otherwise, you’re missing a great opportunity to convince cautious buyers.
+You shouldn’t write FAQs simply to fill space on your website.
+Otherwise, you’re missing an excellent opportunity to convince cautious buyers to come onboard.

 Here’s a general stereotype of what an FAQ pre-sale page looks like from B2B SaaS company LinkPoint360.